lightbend/kalix-jvm-sdk/samples/java-customer-registry-kafka-quickstart/README.md

-You will need to update the `dockerImage` property in the `pom.xml` and refer to [Configuring registries](https://developer.lightbend.com/docs/akka-serverless/projects/container-registries.html) for more information on how to make your docker image available to Akka Serverless.
+You will need to update the `dockerImage` property in the `pom.xml` and refer to [Configuring registries](https://developer.lightbend.com/docs/akka-serverless/projects/container-registries.html) for more information on how to make your docker image available to Kalix.

-Finally, you can use the [Akka Serverless Console](https://console.akkaserverless.com) to create a project and then deploy your service into the project either by using `mvn deploy` which will also conveniently package and publish your docker image prior to deployment, or by first packaging and publishing the docker image through `mvn clean package docker:push -DskipTests` and then deploying the image
+Finally, you can use the [Kalix Console](https://console.akkaserverless.com) to create a project and then deploy your service into the project either by using `mvn deploy` which will also conveniently package and publish your docker image prior to deployment, or by first packaging and publishing the docker image through `mvn clean package docker:push -DskipTests` and then deploying the image